 ORIGIN of COLOR NAMES.
 Several glass colors were named from other transparent materials such as jewels or gemstones (Emerald, Aquamarine, Amber, Sapphire).
 Where there was no appropriate gem to describe a color, it seems that hobbyists adopted color names from fruits, flowers, or plant parts (Citron, Lime, Apple, Cornflower, Olive, Puce), and natural materials/minerals (Cobalt).

 YOUR COMPUTER.
 To communicate about glass colors when we're unable to hold the item in our hands, we often rely on digital images.
 Bear in mind that most color monitors have adjustable color and brightness settings.
 If your monitor is improperly set, you could have a problem.
 Various operating systems and graphics applications can have variable color settings as well.
 This is rarely an issue, but worth keeping in mind.

 The title of "aquamarine", from the gemstone, describes a pale blueish green tinted glass color.
 This color is the "natural" color of glass, and is the typical color for the vast majority of all early fruit jars.
 Here's a shot displaying aquamarine colored jars.
 This shot also demonstrates the stark contrast between true blue and aquamarine.
 In this photo, we also show a pair of jars in the color commonly referred to as "Ball Blue".
-This color could also be termed a deep aquamarine.
+This color could also be termed as light blue-green.
 The title of "Ball Blue" originated with the jar production of the Ball Bros Glass Mfg Co in Muncie, Indiana, most of which came out in this deeper shade of aqua.
-This color apparently resulted from a special source of sand that they used in the production of their glass.
+This richer shade of color apparently resulted from a special source of sand that they used in the production of their glass.

 TRUE BLUE COLORS